Emergency planning

 1. What is emergency planning?

 Emergency planning is a systematic and ongoing process, preparing organisations for response to emergencies.
 The purpose of emergency planning is to develop and maintain agreed procedures to prevent, reduce, control, mitigate and take other actions in the event of an emergency.
-The Civil Contingencies Act 2004 - GOV.UK defines an emergency as:
+The Civil Contingencies Act 2004 defines an emergency as:

 • an event or situation which threatens serious damage to human welfare